microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/wopi_requirements.rst

 ..  _requirements:

-WOPI implementation requirements for |Office iOS| integration
+WOPI implementation requirements for |Office iOS Android| integration
 =============================================================

-This section documents specific requirements for your WOPI implementation for integration with |Office iOS| beyond what is documented in general for WOPI.
-You can learn more about how |Office iOS| uses these operations in the :ref:`operational flows` section.
+This section documents specific requirements for your WOPI implementation for integration with |Office iOS Android| beyond what is documented in general for WOPI.
+You can learn more about how |Office iOS Android| uses these operations in the :ref:`operational flows` section.

-Required WOPI Operations for |Office iOS|
+Required WOPI Operations for |Office iOS Android|
 -----------------------------------------

-The following WOPI operations are required for integration on |Office iOS|.
-Operations not listed here are not currently called by |Office iOS|.
+The following WOPI operations are required for integration on |Office iOS Android|.
+Operations not listed here are not currently called by |Office iOS Android|.

 If some operations are not supported for a specific user/file/container, just make sure to return the correct values in :ref:`CheckFileInfo` and :ref:`CheckContainerInfo`.